JNRowe/jnrowe.github.io/articles/rcs.rst

 .. warning::

-   I've resurrected this text from my old UKFSN site because a couple of people asked me to, but I wouldn't recommend using |RCS| to anyone at this point.
+   I’ve resurrected this text from my old UKFSN site because a couple of people asked me to, but I wouldn’t recommend using |RCS| to anyone at this point.
    It is mainly to help people who need to understand |RCS| because they have no choice, for example Gentoo users who are stuck with ``dispatch-conf`` (or so my mails tell me).